Great Decisions Discussion Group

 Great Decisions is the name shared by a program and a publication of the Foreign Policy Association.
 Published annually, the Great Decisions Briefing Book highlights eight of the most thought-provoking foreign policy challenges facing Americans.
 Today, Great Decisions provides background information, current data and policy options for each of the eight issues and serves as the focal text for discussion groups.
 Begun in 1954, the Great Decisions Discussion Program is designed to encourage debate and discussion of the important global issues of our time.
 Interested AAUW members meet each Friday in the months of February, March and April to discuss one of the topics in the Great Decisions Briefing Book.
 The discussions are lead by a volunteer leader who brings additional information on the chosen topic.

-We’re pleased to announce the topics for Great Decisions 2018!
-This year’s topics are as follows:
+We are pleased to announce the two remaining 2018 Great Decisions discussions scheduled as follows:

 All meetings are open to the public.